-Equity research is a branch of financial analysis, which involves analyzing the financial performance of stock (company).
-In order to analyze, it uses techniques like financial modeling and ratio analysis to provide insights on a particular stock.
-Exhaustive research is conducted by analyzing the financial statements of the company, predicting the future performance of a stock, and finding its target price.
+Equity research is a branch of financial analysis that involves analyzing a stock’s financial performance (company).
+In order to analyze, it uses techniques like financial modeling and ratio analysis to provide insights into a particular stock.
+Exhaustive research is conducted by analyzing the company’s financial statements, predicting the future performance of a stock, and finding its target price.
 A detailed research report is also prepared by explaining every aspect of the company, its past and future financial performance, industry performance, etc. Investors (including retail and institutional investors) use this research report published by equity research analysts to make informed investment decisions.
 People who perform equity research are equity research analysts.

 What is Equity Research Sell-side?

 Types of the Equity Research Market